Profile picture of Kyle Reardon

 Research

-Dr. Reardon’s research emphasizes Universal Design in postsecondary education, the role of self-determination in secondary transition, teacher preparation, and disability studies in education.
-His current research projects include transition assessment development for students with disabilities enrolling in postsecondary education, operationalizing evidence-based predictors of postschool success, and curriculum development and implementation aimed at improving employment obtainment and retention for youth involved in juvenile justice.
+Dr. Reardon’s research emphasizes employment preparation for students with disabilities, employer preparedness for supporting individuals with disabilities, postsecondary accessibility for diverse learners, and special education teacher preparation.
+His current research projects include transition assessment development for students with disabilities enrolling in postsecondary education, investigating employer-side barriers to successful hiring and retention of individuals with disabilities, and curriculum development and implementation aimed at improving employment obtainment and retention for youth involved in juvenile justice.
 He is also interested in facilitating the continued growth of UDL implementation in higher education.